John Calvin Abney

 (Black Mesa Records)

 Where 2018’s Coyote had Abney grappling with external tragedies, the lyrics on Safe Passage take careful measure of his observations, tending toward opposites—the world’s highs and lows, having more versus doing less, saying yes but meaning no, what he was then and who he is now.
 The result is a peaceful balance between Abney’s apparent joy for making music and the ever-present emotions of his writing.
-He is seeing the finish line, the silver lining, allowing himself preemptive celebration in the midst of difficult times.

 John Calvin Abney On Tour